-Several pushers can be mounted along a belt conveyor to increase the number of sorter points.
-An extremely economical sortation method when a minimal number of sort points are required these types of sortation devices were some of the very first sorters put into service in the 1950’s.
+Several pushers can be mounted along a belt conveyor to increase the number of sorter points, which makes this an extremely economical sortation method, especially when a minimal number of sorter points are required.
+Pusher sorters were some of the very first sortation devices put into service in the 1950’s.

-A paddle sorter or BAT sorter as the name implies uses a paddle to shunt product off of the sortation line in a similar fashion to a bat being swung by a hitter.
+A paddle sorter (or BAT sorter), as the name implies, uses a paddle to shunt product off of the sortation line in a similar fashion to a bat being swung by a hitter.
 The paddles are constructed with an air actuated cylinder with a flat face.
-The cylinder extends in such a fashion that the furthest downstream side of the face extends out at an angle, allowing the item to be sorted to be guided along the angle established along the paddle’s face.
-Also by coming into contact with the item being sorted the package is diverted.
+The cylinder extends in such a way that the furthest downstream side of the face extends out at an angle, allowing the sorted item to be guided along the angle established by the paddle’s face.
+Also, by coming into contact with the item being sorted, the package is diverted.

 A pop-up wheel sorter is a series of buckets installed along a belt conveyor where the belt is serpentined through the divert bucket.
-This allows one drive to be used though where the belt surface is interrupted by the divert buckets.
-The product continues to conveyor over the buckets via carrying bands.
-As a product is tracked and it reaches the precise divert location, fixed position divert wheels popup and divert the product off of the pop-up wheel sorter.
+The unique pop-up nature of this system allows for only one drive to be used as the product is conveyed over the buckets via carrying bands.
+As a product is tracked and reaches the precise divert location, fixed position divert wheels pop up and redirect the product off of the pop-up wheel sorter.

-The divert bucket itself consists of multiple rows of wheels that will popup in a fixed orientation.
-These buckets can be replaced in a matter of minutes in the event service is required.
-The modular design allows for one to be removed and a new one swapped in quickly.
+The divert bucket itself consists of multiple rows of wheels that will pop-up in a fixed orientation.
+These buckets can be replaced in a matter of minutes if service is required.
+The modular design allows for one to be removed and a new one swapped in quickly..

-The Narrow Belt Sorter uses a set of narrow strip belts to carry product over the surface of the sorter.
-The magic of the wave is the cascading or “wave” of the individual rows of wheels.
-5 rows of wheels cascade such that the first row drops followed by each row in direction of flow one after the next.
-The result is that a reduced amount of gap is required on the machine.
-This results in a higher overall throughput in terms of product feet vs. gap or air required on machines that have a higher gap requirement between cartons on the machine.
+The Narrow Belt Wave Sorter uses a set of narrow strip belts to carry product over the surface of the sorter.
+The magic of this system is the “wave” of individual rows of wheels.
+Five rows of wheels cascade in such a way that the first row drops, followed by each additional row continuing in the directional flow.
+This requires a reduced gap amount on the machine and results in a higher overall throughput in terms of product feet vs. gap, or air required on machines that have a higher gap requirement between cartons.

 A sliding shoe sorter is a highly accurate option for sorting products of many different shapes, sizes, and weights.
 Shoe sorters have the ability to sort products at a high rate without causing any damage to the product.
 The rate at which it can sort will depend on the size and weight of the product itself.
 The range for the rate may be from 20 products per minute to hundreds of products per minute.

 In order for a shoe sorter to operate, slats are attached to the conveyor and used to carry the product through the system.
-Shoes are attached to one side of the slats while diverts will be on the opposite side.
-As products are carried along the conveyor path toward their specified divert, multiple shoes will gently divert the product in a diagonal direction from the slat conveyor onto the divert lane.
+Shoes are attached to one side of the slats while diverts are on the opposite side.
+As products are carried along the conveyor path toward their specified divert location, multiple shoes will gently divert the product in a diagonal direction from the slat conveyor onto the correct lane.
 The diagonal motion of multiple shoes is used to avoid damaging the product.

-A Bombay Sorter also known as a flat sorter is used for high speed automated sortation of small lightweight items.
-These items would be too small and light to be handled by a typical conveyor system and included bagged garments, Jewelry, pharmaceuticals, CDs, mail, books, and small parcels.
-Bombay Sorters are typically found in distribution centers that do a lot of direct to consumer operations.
-The Bombay Sorter handles similar items and operates in the same way that a tilt tray or cross belt sorter would.
-Bombay Sorters typically have hundreds of sort location making these sorters rather long.
-However, they do make good use of space with sort location as close to each other as 18” center to center.
+A Bombay Sorter, also known as a flat sorter, is used for high speed automated sortation of lightweight items that are too small to be handled by a typical conveyor system.
+This includes items such as bagged garments, jewelry, pharmaceuticals, CDs, mail, books, and small parcels.
+Bombay Sorters are usually found in distribution centers that do a lot of direct-to-consumer operations.
+The Bombay Sorter handles similar items and operates in the same way that a tilt tray or crossbelt sorter would.
+They typically have hundreds of sort locations making the Bombay Sorters rather long.
+However, they do make good use of space with sort location, with placement being as close as 18” center to center.

 These sorters can be engineered to have curves and designed to fit tight warehouse spaces.
 On all three of these sorters, the item being sorted can either have an operator manually place items on the sorter or have an automated induction system that handles getting the items on the sorter.
-Once the items are on the sorter they are then scanned and assigned a location to be sorted to.
-Unlike the Tilt Tray Sorter and the Cross Belt Sorter the Bombay Sorter items fall through a trapdoor to arrive at its sorted location, hence the name.
-The items can be sorted into a chute for further processing or dropped directly into a carton or tote ready to ship to its customer.
+Once the items are on the sorter they are then scanned and assigned a location.
+Unlike the Tilt Tray Sorter and the Crossbelt Sorter, the Bombay Sorter items fall through a trapdoor to arrive at their sorted location, hence the name.
+The items can be sorted into a chute for further processing or dropped directly into a carton or tote ready to ship to the customer.

-The Cross Belt or Loop Sorter is comprised of a chain of many short belt conveyors riding on a track that is on a continuous loop.
+The Crossbelt or Loop Sorter is a chain of many short belt conveyors riding on a track that is on a continuous loop.
 Every single belt carries one item to be sorted.
 When the item is ready to be discharged the belt will run across the flow of the loop and divert the item to either side of the system.
-This configuration makes the Cross Belt Sorter a highly efficient mechanism, requiring minimal space for high volume item sortation.
+This configuration makes the Crossbelt Sorter a highly efficient mechanism, requiring minimal space for high volume item sortation.

-Cross Belt sortation conveyors can be fed by automated induction stations, or by operators manually.
-Scanners match an item bar code to a belt section and track the item to the correct destination.
+Crossbelt sortation conveyors can be fed by automated induction stations, or by operators manually.
+Scanners match an item barcode to a belt section and track the item to the correct destination.
 These sorters often feed customizable chutes that allow a single divert location to create multiple orders.
-Cross Belt Sorters are superior to use after a wave pick or batch pick operation.
+Crossbelt Sorters are most effective when used following a wave pick or batch pick operation.

-A Tilt Tray Sorter is a specific type of continuous loop sorter, which is a highly-accurate, high speed method of sortation.
-A continuous loop sorter is comprised of a rail or track configured in an endless loop on which individual carriages ride at speeds of up to 590 feet per minute.
+A Tilt Tray Sorter is a specific type of continuous loop sorter, which is a highly accurate, high-speed method of sortation.
+A continuous loop sorter consists of a rail or track configured in an endless loop where individual carriages ride at speeds of up to 590 feet per minute.
 The carriages are connected together to form a chain, which is used to drive them along the track.
-Specific to the Tilt Tray sorter, each carriage is topped by a tray, commonly made of wood or plastic, that can be individually actuated to tilt to either one or both sides.
+The Tilt Tray Sorter is unique in that each carriage is topped by a tray, commonly made of wood or plastic, that can be individually actuated to tilt to either one or both sides.
 The item on the tray is then deposited by gravity onto either a chute or a takeaway conveyor.

-Tilt tray sorters are very versatile in that they can be used with virtually any type of packaging.
-Whether the item to be transferred is packaged in a carton, bag, or tote, if the item fits on the tray, it can be sorted efficiently, including very small or oddly shaped items.
+Tilt Tray sorters are very versatile in that they can be used with virtually any type of packaging including cartons, bags, totes, and more.
+Whether the item being transferred is very small or oddly shaped, if it fits on the tray, it can be sorted efficiently.

-In comparison with other sortation technologies, a tilt tray sorter can be easily reconfigured or expanded with minimal difficulty.
-This technology has been widely and successfully used in many different industries, just a few of which are apparel, postal, publishing, and pharmaceutical.
+In comparison with other sortation technologies, a Tilt Tray sorter can be easily reconfigured or expanded with minimal difficulty.
+This technology has been widely and successfully used in many different industries, including apparel, postal, publishing, and pharmaceutical.